 Technical note: Supplementary foods for the management of moderate acute malnutrition in infants and children 6–59 months of age

-- Specially formulated foods for treating children with acute moderate malnutrition in low- and middle-income countries (protocol)
+- Specially formulated foods for treating children with moderate acute malnutrition in low- and middle-income countries